Shakira12138/dual_agents_training/README.md

 ---
 ##  📊 Results

-This section gives a brief, visual summary of DualAgent’s performance.
+This section gives a brief, visual summary of Dual-Agent’s performance.
 All figures are stored in the `/pics` folder and can be replaced with your own plots.

-### Overall Performance
+### 1. Overall Performance

 We report the performance on math benchmarks AIME24, AIME25: